 At Buche & Associates P.C., a large part of our practice involves intellectual property rights.
 In fact, we’ve been handling intellectual property cases for more than 20 years.

-Our IP attorneys have handled intellectual property licensing at all levels of business — small and medium-sized businesses and Fortune 500 companies.
+Our IP attorneys have handled intellectual property licensing at all levels of business — from small and medium-sized businesses to Fortune 500 companies.

 Whether you need to license, sell, or secure your intellectual property, our IP lawyers can help you.
 The fact is, your company’s intellectual property is probably one of its most important assets —and it should be handled properly.
 It’s more important than ever that your company’s intellectual property is properly protected.
-That’s why you need an accomplished IP attorney, like those at Buche & Associates P.C., on your side.
+That’s why you need an accomplished IP attorney on your side, like those at Buche & Associates P.C..

 In addition to working with businesses of all sizes to license, secure, and litigate intellectual property matters, we’ve worked with companies in various industries.
 Some of the industries our IP attorneys have experience working with include: